nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

       Type:                  ResolvedRefs
 ```

-Test that the `SnippetsFilter` is configured and has successfully applied the rate limiting NGINX configuration changes.
+Test that the `rate-limiting-sf` `SnippetsFilter` is configured and has successfully applied the rate limiting NGINX configuration changes.

 Send a request to coffee: